 - Robert Walder

-Through successful collaboration with the clinical, design and construction teams, we were able to generate a construction strategy that allowed adjacent areas to remain operational during the construction, whilst also being delivered within a very demanding programme.
+Through successful collaboration with the clinical, design and construction teams, our Healthcare Architects were able to generate a construction strategy that allowed adjacent areas to remain operational during the construction, whilst also being delivered within a very demanding programme.
 Key to the success of meeting the programme, and limiting the Theatre shut down, was the high standard of detail design at tender stage.
 The project was fully designed prior to tender issue, with particular emphasis on the M&E co-ordination, this enabled the successful contractor to start on site, without the need for any additional surveys or design information.

 The Theatre features a bespoke skirtless ventilation canopy to allow the x‐ray imaging (C‐arm) equipment to pass below.
 Special cellular beams were designed to support the weight of the C‐arm, with a maximum permissible de- flection of 1mm over 6m and also allow ventilation connections to the canopy.
 The touch‐screen theatre control panel allows user interaction with the ventilation, lighting, medical gases, power supply, fire alarm and audio‐visual systems.
 Further integration includes the ability for the images from the installed HD camera (in the surgical light head) to be transmitted anywhere in the world.
 The theatre table is carbon fibre, and to allow the C‐arm to take x ‐rays of any part of the body, the table position can be adjusted for roll, pitch, yaw and laterally, and will even remember the procedure position for each patient.
-A great demonstration of the state of the art installation delivered by Quattro’s Healthcare Architecture & Design Team.